kitschpatrol/svelte-tweakpane-ui/README.md

 ### Integration candidates

-Additional Tweakplane plugins under consideration for integration with `svelte-tweakpane-ui`.
+Additional Tweakpane plugins under consideration for integration with `svelte-tweakpane-ui`.
 If there's one you'd really like to see either integrated or added to the list, please open an issue or a PR:

 - [tweakpane-plugin-infodump](https://github.com/doersino/tweakpane-plugin-infodump) 🎛️v3 ⭐️×12
 - [tweakpane-plugin-chromatic](https://github.com/brunoimbrizi/tweakpane-plugin-chromatic) 🎛️v3 ⭐️×11